Reading for Educators

 So, over the next few months, we’re sharing some practical ideas on self-care for educators.
 This week, our focus is reading as an act of self-care!

 We recently sent out an e-mail asking our readers (teachers) to name an act of self-care they had done for themselves in the past week.
 Of the 273 replies, 30 mentioned reading.
 In this post, we’ll explain why reading belongs in your self-care toolbox, along with tips and suggestions for making reading a part of your routine.
+Next month is all about Sleeping!
+We have also written about the 1st, 2nd, 3rd, and 5th most popular ways teachers practice mental health.

 Why Reading = Self-Care